lachieggg/lachie-scripts/README.md

 Scripts
 =
-This is a repository for collecting a variety of scripts mainly for educational purposes.
+This is a repository for collecting a variety of scripts.